 If you're applying for a single permit then this can be initiated by either your employer or yourself.
 If you're applying from outside of the Netherlands then you'll need to visit your local embassy in your home country.
 Also, if you need a separate work permit and residence permit then your employer will have to handle the application for the work permit on your behalf.

 Immigration in the Netherlands is handled by the Immigration and Naturalisation Service (IND).
 All forms can be downloaded from their website, which has a wealth of helpful information for both you and your employer.
 There are quite a range of different types of work permits, and some exemptions for certain jobs or nationalities.
 For example, you follow a different process if you intend to work in some industry segments or are a cross border worker.
-Luckily, the details are all set out on the IND website or in this guide to working in the Netherlands.
+Luckily, the details are all set out on the IND website.

 All application forms are available online and the documents required for each application are noted on the form.
 Depending on the type of visa and your nationality, the application process can cost up to € 897.
 However, some nationalities have reductions on this fee.